JGaudet1896/ShnarpsDuel/replit.md

 ## Recent Updates

 ### Critical Multiplayer Fixes (October 26, 2024)
+- **Duplicate Card Bug Fix:** Fixed critical bug where client was dealing cards locally even in multiplayer mode, creating duplicate cards across players' hands.
+Now only server deals cards in online mode
-- **Duplicate Card Bug Fix:** Fixed critical bug where same card could be played multiple times by immediately removing cards from hand on client side, even before server response
+- **Card Play Desync Fix:** Fixed issue where same card could be played multiple times by immediately removing cards from hand on client side, even before server response
 - **Score Desync Fix:** Implemented host-authoritative scoring where only the host calculates scores and broadcasts to all clients, preventing score resets and desyncs mid-game
 - **Mobile Card Visibility:** Improved iPhone card display by raising player position 15% on mobile and increasing bottom padding to 176px (pb-44) with safe-area support
 - **Phase UI Positioning:** Adjusted bidding buttons, sit/pass controls, and play card button to bottom-56/bottom-32/bottom-8 on mobile to prevent overlap with raised cards